 Tarako (pollock roe)

-It is called mentaiko (a common ingredient in traditional Japanese cuisine) when it is marinated with salt and chili peppers.
+It’s called mentaiko (a common ingredient in traditional Japanese cuisine) when it’s marinated with salt and chili peppers.

-Sujiko (salmon roe that is still within its egg sack)
+Sujiko (salmon roe that’s still within its egg sack)

-When sujiko is cured it is almost difficult to tell the difference between it and ikura as they have similar taste and texture.
+When sujiko is cured, it’s almost difficult to tell the difference between it and ikura, as they have similar tastes and textures.

-Sujiko Kasuzuke (sujiko mixed with sake Kazu) can be eaten plain without any added ingredients and it tastes even better with wine or sake.
+Sujiko kasuzuke (sujiko mixed with sake kazu) can be eaten plain without any added ingredients.
+It tastes even better with wine or sake.

 Kazunoko (herring eggs)